 But that's what Democrats now are doing.

-It is by far the biggest attempted power grab and attempt to establish one party rule in the United Sanctuary states of America, United Sanctuary Socialist States of America, which is what they want to create here.
+It is by far the biggest attempted power grab and attempt to establish one-party rule in the United Sanctuary States of America, United Sanctuary Socialist States of America, which is what they want to create here.

-And do and they there is an urgency to this.
+And there is an urgency to this.

 Democrats know pretty darn well that their overreach will result in a massive electoral loss as the public begins to absorb what is really happening here and how radical this agenda is and what the impact on our lives are going to be.